 Before submitting your profile for approval, make sure to take up few tests and try to pass them.

-It is always recommended to take up few tests on Upwork to show your expertise on the subject.
+It is always recommended to take up a few tests on Upwork to show your expertise on the subject.

 6. Add Portfolio / Project